ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/bolt/_index.md

 ---
 title: Learn how to optimise an executable with BOLT

-draft: true
+draft: false

 minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for software developers who want to learn how to use BOLT on an Arm executable

 learning_objectives:
-    - Build executable in a way that BOLT can optimise
+    - Rebuild executable so that BOLT can optimise it
-    - How to collect profiling information of target executable
+    - Collect performace profile of executable
-    - Optimise an executable using BOLT and the profile information
+    - Create an optimised executable using BOLT

 prerequisites:
-    - An Arm based machine running Linux.
+    - An Arm based computer running Linux.
 Preferably the Linux Kernel needs to be 4.20 or later for all the perf options to work.
 Earlier versions can be used but you will be limited to what you record.
     - An install of [BOLT](/install-guides/bolt/)
-    - Install [Perf](/install-guides/perf/) preferably 4.20 or later
+    - An install of [Perf](/install-guides/perf/) preferably 4.20 or later
-    - (Optional) A more powerful Linux build machine either Arm or x86
+    - (Optional) A more powerful Linux build computer

 author_primary: Jonathan Davies